Rogers reports smaller Q1 profit in wake of pandemic, no 2020 forecast available

-TORONTO — Rogers Communications Inc. posted a $352 million net profit for the first three months of 2020, but warns it cannot predict how its 2020 results will be affected by the continuing COVID-19 pandemic and economic recession.
+Chief executive Joe Natale said Rogers – which maintained its dividend and initiated a new share buyback plan on Wednesday – has a strong balance sheet that will help it navigate through the crisis.

+“We began to see the impact of COVID-19 in the final few weeks of Q1 and have quickly adapted our operations to continue delivering critical services to meet the evolving needs of our customers,” Natale said.

-The telecom company’s first-quarter net income amounted to 68 cents per share, down from 76 cents per share or $391 million a year earlier.
+The wireless, cable and media company reported a $352-million net profit for the first three months of 2020, with net income of 68 cents per share, down from $391 million and 76 cents per share a year earlier.

 Its adjusted earnings were $367 million or 71 cents per share, down from $405 million or 78 cents per share.